yuhanH/HPViewer/README.md

 __If you use the HPViewer software, please cite our manuscript:__

-Yuhan Hao, Liying Yang, Antonio Galvao Neto, Milan R. Amin, Dervla Kelly, Stuart M. Brown, Ryan C. Branski, Zhiheng Pei.<span style="color:blue"> __"HPViewer: Sensitive and specific genotyping of human papillomavirus in metagenomic DNA"__</span>  (Submitted)
+Hao Y, Yang L, Galvao Neto A, Amin M R, Kelly D, Brown S M, Branski R C,Pei Z. (2017).
+HPViewer: Sensitive and specific genotyping of human papillomavirus in metagenomic DNA. bioRxiv, 208926.

 ##  Installation